ringover/SIP2SMPP/README.md

 * ~ : bind receiver & transmitter with SMPP
 * V : Routing mode
 * V : Possibility of using many interfaces (SMPP and SIP)
+* V : Receive sar_msg and reconstituting all segments
+* V : Converting another data_coding to UTF-8
+* X : Add INI parameters for to manage this parameter : data_coding
+* X : Add INI parameters for to have a choice of payload_message or sar_msg

 v0.4.0 (X : not implemented | V : implemented | ~ : in progress) :
 * X : reload configuration file (SIP or SMPP interfaces, routing module ...)
 * X : Use libev

 v0.5.0 (X : not implemented | V : implemented | ~ : in progress) :
-* X : SIGTRAN module
+* ~ : SIGTRAN module